snltd/wavefront-sdk/README.md

 Some functionality of the old gem is dropped, like Graphite and Highcharts integrations, and support for Ruby < 2.2.

-There's no gem as yet: the coverage is too incomplete.
+There's no gem as yet: it's not battle-hardened.

 ## Status